-Diabetes is a condition that cannot be cured - but if picked up early and with the right management has a minimal effect on your daily life.
+Diabetes is a condition that if picked up early and with the right management has a minimal effect on your daily life.

 There is more than one type of diabetes.
 Here we look at type 2 diabetes - the most common one to affect adults – and look at symptoms, treatment and how you can work in partnership with health professionals to manage your care on a day-to-day basis.